danieledfr/backuppo-fortigate/README.md

 ## Features

 - Save a FortiGate configurations in secure mode.
 RestAPI with HTTPS secure communication
-- Schedule a cron to plan when do the backup. ( Daily, Weekly or Monthly )
+- Schedule a cron to plan when to do the backup. ( Daily, Weekly or Monthly )
 - Download the last backupped configuration
 - View the job's log
 - All the features are able to do through web interface

-I appreciate if someone want to introduce new features, fixing or something else...
+I appreciate if someone wants to introduce new features, fixing or something else...

-Anyway, if you have the same needs to me, just download and use it!
+Anyway, if you have the same needs as me, just download and use it!

 ![Home Page](/screenshot/backuppo-1.png?raw=true "Main Page")
 ![Device Manage](/screenshot/backuppo-2.png?raw=true "Device Page")